Anmol-shrivastav/Todo-App-In-React/README.md

-This is my first project in react.
+This is my first project in react.<br />

-How to run this app?
+How to run this app?<br />
-step 1: Make clone of this repository. step 2: make sure your Node is installed in your system. step 3: open your terminal and write "npm start" and hit enter.
+step 1: Make clone of this repository.<br />
+step 2: make sure your Node is installed in your system.<br />
+step 3: open your terminal and write "npm start" and hit enter.<br />